 The MPCA conducted intensive watershed monitoring in the Lac qui Parle River watershed in 2015-16.
 The stressor identification process is underway to determine what is stressing the biological communities in impaired reaches.
 Modeling was completed in 2017 for use in development of the Watershed Restoration and Protection Strategy due in 2021.

-Lake Hendricks Watershed TMDL (1999)— Lake Hendricks is a glacial lake on the South Dakota-Minnesota border.
-South Dakota’s Department of Environment & Natural Resources developed a TMDL for total phosphorus and accumulated sediment, which was approved by EPA Region 8 in April 1999.
+- Lake Hendricks Watershed TMDL (1999) — Lake Hendricks is a glacial lake on the South Dakota-Minnesota border.
+South Dakota’s Department of Environment & Natural Resources developed a TMDL for total phosphorus and accumulated sediment that was approved by EPA Region 8 in April 1999.